 The normal requirements for embarking upon a postgraduate taught degree are:

-- An interview is required for this course.
+- An interview may be required for this course.

 If you lack the formal academic qualifications needed to enter a postgraduate or post-experience degree, there are several alternative routes to follow, some based on experience.
-Contact the askBU Enquiry Service for more information.
+Contact the Future Students Enquiry Team for more information.

 International entry requirements